 This sheet pan maple mustard pork tenderloin dinner is not only delicious thanks to the marinade, it’s also very simple to make!

 You can marinate the pork ahead of time to make dinner time a breeze (and make it even more flavorful!).
 If you love easy, yummy meals, you’re going to love this recipe as much as I do!

 P.S.
 If you love easy sheet pan dinners, check out these 25 Healthy Sheet Pan Dinners!

 Substitutions for this recipe:

-- Vegetables: You can substitution brussels sprouts in this recipe
+Vegetables: You can substitute brussels sprouts in this recipe